Dee-Techie/Cybersecurity-Portfolio/Write-Ups/README.md

 # 🕵️‍♂️ Cybersecurity Writeups Vault

-Welcome to my **TryHackMe Writeups** repo!
-This is my growing vault of hands-on cybersecurity learning, walkthroughs, and notes from rooms I've completed on [TryHackMe](https://tryhackme.com/).
+Welcome to my **Cybersecurity Writeups Vault** – a curated collection of notes, walkthroughs, and key takeaways from my hands-on learning journey across platforms like **TryHackMe**, **Cisco**, **Microsoft**, **IBM**, and more.
+This space serves as both a personal reference and a knowledge-sharing hub as I build and document my skills in ethical hacking, networking, and cyber defense.

 ---

 ## 🎯 Why This Exists

-As I journey through the world of **cybersecurity**, I’m documenting everything I learn — from command-line skills to threat hunting, and more.
+As I journey through the world of **cybersecurity**, I’m documenting everything I learn — from core protocols and attack techniques to defense strategies and tool usage and more.
 These writeups are meant to:

 - 💡 Help me retain and review knowledge